Hyundai Motor Company: Indonesia

 In November 2019, Hyundai announced that it is building the first wholly owned Southeast Asian car plant located in Indonesia.
-The HMMI is built in Cikarang, Bekasi and will fully operate in the second half of 2021 with the annual capacity of 150,000 vehicles.
+Known as Hyundai Motor Manufacturing Indonesia (HMMI), it is built in Cikarang, Bekasi and will fully operate in the second half of 2021 with the annual capacity of 150,000 vehicles.
 Half of the output would be exported to the neighbouring countries in Southeast Asia.
 A total of US$1.55 billion (Rp 21.7 trillion) would be invested to the plant along with the future product developments until 2030.
 HMMI would produce a region-specific compact MPV among other models.